 Tech Giants and their Investment in Drone Delivery

-Drone delivery has an enormous potential that encourages major giants like Amazon, Alphabet, to embrace it as the future of eCommerce.
+The benefits of drone delivery encourages major giants like Amazon, Alphabet, to embrace it.
 Currently, several large retailers and logistics firms around the world are researching drone delivery services and drone delivery systems to address their ‘last mile’ delivery problems.

 Whereas some businesses have already taken the first step …

-- First Drone Delivery – A Domino’s Pizza
+- First Drone Delivery Work – A Domino’s Pizza

 Pizza drone delivery is one thing but when the largest eCommerce marketplace starts delivering orders using unmanned aerial vehicles (UAVs) then it’s another story altogether.